 For authors, perhaps paperback self-publishing is the one small blessing to come out of the digital era.
 Print on demand publishing is inexpensive and quite simple.

-Blurb is an online book publishing service that specialises in producing books of the highest standard.
+Blurb is an online book publishing service that specialises in producing paperback and hardcover books of the highest standard.

 It is the only way to leave more than just your brief footprints.